emanuelespiritowork/sen2rts-installation-guidelines/README.md

 2) some packages might have been compressed.
 Try to install the following packages used to (de)compress R packages.
 Write on the R console the following *install.packages("deflateBR")* and *install.packages("zlib")*
 3) other packages have gone deprecated related to R and json.
 Try to install the following packages writing on the R console *install.packages("XML")* *install.packages("geojsonio")* *install.packages("RcppTOML")*

-sen2rts is a package made by L. Ranghetti and you can find info at https://github.com/ranghetti/sen2rts
+sen2rts is a package made by L. Ranghetti and you can find info at https://github.com/ranghetti/sen2rts.
+Full documentation is found at https://rdrr.io/github/ranghetti/sen2rts/